Predicting Human Perceptions of Robot Performance During Navigation Tasks: Introduction

 \section{Introduction}

-As a scalable alternative to measuring subjective impressions of robot performance through surveys, recent work in Human-Robot Interaction (HRI) has explored using \textit{implicit} human feedback to predict these impressions \cite{aronson2018gaze,cui2021empathic,stiber2022modeling,zhang2023self}.
-The feedback corresponds to communicative signals that are inevitably given off by people \cite{knepper2017implicit}.
+As a scalable alternative to measuring subjective \thrirevision{perceptions} of robot performance through surveys, recent work in Human-Robot Interaction (HRI) has explored using \textit{implicit} human feedback to predict these \thrirevision{perceptions} \cite{aronson2018gaze,cui2021empathic,stiber2022modeling,zhang2023self}.
+These are communicative signals that are unintentionally exhibited by people \cite{knepper2017implicit}.
 They can be reflected in human actions that change the world's physical state \cite{sadigh2016planning} or can be nonverbal cues, such as facial expressions \cite{cui2021empathic,stiber2022modeling} and gaze \cite{mitsunaga2008adapting,aronson2018gaze}, displayed during social interactions.
 Implicit feedback serves as a burden-free information channel that sometimes persists even when people don't intend to communicate \cite{kendon1988goffman}.

-We expand the existing line of research on predicting impressions of robot performance from nonverbal human behavior to dynamic scenarios involving robot navigation.
+We expand the existing line of research on predicting \thrirevision{perceptions} of robot performance from nonverbal human behavior to dynamic scenarios involving robot navigation.
 Prior work has often considered stationary tasks, like physical assembly at a desk \cite{stiber23hri} or robot photography \cite{zhang2023self}, in laboratory environments.
-We instead explore the potential of using observations of body motion, gaze, and facial expressions to predict a human's impressions of robot performance while a robot guides them to a destination in a crowded environment.
-These impressions (which we also refer to as human perceptions) correspond to subjective opinions of how well a robot is performing the navigation task.
-Predicting them in crowded navigation scenarios is more challenging than in controlled laboratory settings because human nonverbal behavior can be a result of not only robot behavior, but also other interactants in the environment.
-Further, because of motion, nonverbal responses to the robot may change as a function of the interaction context.
+We instead explore the potential of using observations of the body motion, gaze, and facial expressions of a person to predict their \thrirevision{perceptions} of a robot's performance while a robot guides them to a destination in a crowded environment.
+These \thrirevision{perceptions} correspond to subjective opinions of how well a robot is performing the navigation task.
+Predicting them in crowded navigation scenarios is more challenging than in stationary settings because human nonverbal behavior can be a result of not only robot behavior, but also other interactants in the environment.
+Further, because of motion, nonverbal responses to the robot may change as a function of the environment.
 For example, imagine that the person that follows the robot looks downwards.
-This could reflect paying attention to the robot, or be a result of the person inspecting their nearby physical space, which changes during navigation.
+This could reflect paying attention to the robot, or be a result of the person inspecting their nearby physical space, which varies during navigation.